 A Red Flag Account is one where a suspicion of fraudulent activity is raised by the presence of one or more Early Warning Signals (EWS).
 A bank cannot afford to ignore such EWS but must instead use them as a trigger to launch a detailed investigation into an RFA.
 Even after these precautionary steps and according to the observations of Risk Professionals; Weak implementation of EWS (early warning signals) by banks, non-detection of EWS during audits, non-co-operation of borrowers during the Forensic Audits, inconclusive Audit Reports, and also sometimes the lack of decision making in joint lenders’ meetings, account for a delay in detection of frauds.

-Market Intelligence activity plays a very crucial role in the prevention of these financial crimes.
-Market Intelligence is a very independent, proactive, and responsive service through investigative, accounting, and technology capabilities.
+Market Intelligence (MI) activity plays a very crucial role in the prevention of these financial crimes.
+MI is a very independent, proactive, and responsive service through investigative, accounting, and technology capabilities.

-Market Intelligence is ultimately a nexus-building activity wherein a banker, an investor, a company can find out who they are dealing with.
-Market Intelligence should be seen as one of the best practices to employ across the industries and thus forming a vital part of Corporate Governance.
+Market Intelligence is ultimately a nexus-building activity wherein a banker, an investor, or a company can find out who they are dealing with.
+Corporate Governance should view Market Intelligence as one of the best practices to employ across industries and thus an integral part.

 Third-Party Fraud Risk

 When organizations enter into any kind of relationship without an appreciation of the possible downside can expose them to financial and reputation risks.
-The Intelligence team can assist private equity firms in identifying any hidden factors or red flags that may impact their business negatively and can help put them in a better place to make notified decisions when: investing in a business entity; acquiring/merging with a business organization or hiring senior management or Key Managerial Personnel.
-Gathering public and non-public information to provide insights into the background, track record, reputation, and associations of any potential business partner is the key.
+The Intelligence team aids private equity firms in identifying hidden factors and red flags.
+This helps them make informed decisions when investing, acquiring/merging, or hiring.
+The team gathers public and non-public information to assess a potential partner’s background, track record, reputation, and associations.

 According to the RBI’s annual report for 2019-20, Bank Frauds worth more than INR.1.85 lakh crore were reported in the year ended June 2020 compared with over INR.
 71,500 crore in the previous fiscal.
 The report also states that Fraud has been occurring predominantly in the loan portfolio (advances category), both in terms of number and value.